-- Volunteer Florida is having preliminary conversations on the anticipated needs of volunteers.
-We are working together to plan for needed volunteers and develop volunteer safety guidelines to ensure the protection of our service providers (volunteers and clients). - Volunteer Florida has asked all Voluntary Organizations Active in Disaster (VOAD) partners to review their continuity of operations so that there is no service delivery disruption. - Volunteer Florida participated in a statewide call with Supervisors of Elections to discuss Volunteer Connect (Florida's official volunteer opportunities) and how it can be used by offices to help recruit volunteers for Tuesday's primary.
+- Volunteer Florida is having preliminary conversations with Mass Care on the anticipated needs of volunteers.
+The agency is working together to plan for volunteers and develop volunteer safety guidelines to ensure that they are protected. - Volunteer Florida has asked all Voluntary Organizations Active in Disaster (VOAD) partners to review their continuity of operations so that there is no service delivery disruption.